What Is Premature Birth?

-Although these risk factors can increase the chances of a premature birth occurring, premature birth can happen to anyone, even those who haven’t experienced any of the risk factors on the list above.
+Although these risk factors may increase the chances of a premature birth, premature birth can happen to anyone, even those who haven’t experienced any of the risk factors on the list above.

-A baby born prematurely is at risk for health complications, both short-term and long-term.
-In the short-term, a premature infant is at risk of having problems with the following:
+A baby born prematurely may be at risk for health complications, both short-term and long-term.
+In the short-term, a premature infant may be at risk of having problems with the following: